 I consult with all members of the Stanford scientific research community on issues surrounding data management, including understanding and creating data management plans, organizing and backing up your research data, assigning metadata to enable future discovery, and preserving your data for long-term access.
+I am the DMPTool Product Ower and am actively involved with the Software Carpentry and Data Carpentry organizations.
 Visit the Data Management Services web site to find out more.